qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

     }, delay);
   });

 Now we are almost there.
-The only thing missing is to call the ``callback`` as soon as the fade out ended.
+The only thing missing is to execute the ``callback`` as soon as the fade out has ended.
 Again, we listen to the ``animationEnd`` event and call the callback.
 But as this should be an optional parameter, we should check its availability before executing.

 ::